island-is/handbook/continuous-integration.md

 ## CI Platform Considered Options

 We only considered hosted solutions at this time to minimize the number of systems we need to maintain.
-Migrating to a different platform should not be a big or risky endevoar.
+Migrating to a different platform should not be a big or risky endeavour.
 They are merely convenient integrations with the code repository, cache hosting and notifications.

 - GitHub Actions
 - Circle CI